24 October 2007

 Obesity is a condition in which the natural energy reserve, increased to a point where it is associated with certain healh conditions or increased mortality.

-public health problem: excessive body weight has been shown to predispose to various diseases, particularly cardiovascular diseases, diabetes mellitus type 2, sleep apnea and osteoarthritis.
+Although obesity is an individual clinical condition, it is increasingly viewed as a serious and growing public health problem: excessive body weight has been shown to predispose to various diseases, particularly cardiovascular diseases, diabetes mellitus type 2, sleep apnea and osteoarthritis.

 We must have a balanced diet in order to prevent health problems!